mushcatshiro/machine-learning/Mathematics for Machine Learning/Chapter-2-Linear-Algebra.md

 REF is defined such that

 - all rows that contain only zero are at the bottom
-- all rows that contain at least on nonzero element are on top of those contain only zeros
+- all rows that contain at least one nonzero element are on top of those contain only zeros
 - looking a nonzero rows, first nonzero number from the left is always strictly to the right of the pivot of the row above it.

 pivots in REF are called _basic variables_ and the rest are called _free variables_.